azad6026/nikpro-source/content/blog/the-css-nth-child-selector-explained-with-examples.md

   * Use :first-child and :last-child for first and last elements instead of nth-child.
 <li id="tip-4-avoid-weird-and-complex-nth-childnbspexpressions">
-  Avoid weird and complex <code class=" language-undefined">nth-child</code>expressions
+  Avoid weird and complex <code class=" language-undefined">nth-childexpressions
 </li>

 Check out this example to alternate table background colours: